Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step3.md

 ```/jenkins_home_alpine/workspace/Github Triggered Build/target/camel-spring4-0.0.1-SNAPSHOT.jar```

+Copy the path and file from the above screen.
+We'll use it on the next page.

 >Note: Yayy!
 This was the first successful Jenkins triggered Git download and Maven build.

 #### Alternative Gradle